Silent Generation

 In the United States, the Great Depression of the 1930s and World War II in the early-to-mid 1940s caused people to have fewer children and as a result, the generation is comparatively small.
 It includes most of those who fought during the Korean War.
 Upon coming of age in the postwar era, Silents were sometimes characterized as trending towards conformity and traditionalism, as well as comprising the "silent majority".
-However, they have also been noted as forming the leadership of the Civil rights movement and the 1960s counterculture, and creating the rock and roll music of the 1950s and 1960s.
+However, they have also been noted as forming the leadership of the civil rights movement and the 1960s counterculture, and creating the rock and roll music of the 1950s and 1960s.

-In the United Kingdom, the silent generation were also born during a period of relatively low birthrates for similar reasons as in the United States and were quite traditional upon coming-of-age.
-They lived through times of prosperity as young adults, economic upheaval in middle age and in relative comfort in later life.
-The Sixtiers are a similar age group in the Soviet Union whose upbringings were also heavily influenced by the troubles of the mid-20th century, the term "the builders" has been used to describe a similar cohort in Australia.
+In the United Kingdom, the Silent Generation was also born during a period of relatively low birthrates for similar reasons to the United States and was quite traditional upon coming of age.
+They lived through times of prosperity as young adults, economic upheaval in middle age, and relative comfort in later life.
+The Sixtiers is a similar age group in the Soviet Union whose upbringings were also heavily influenced by the troubles of the mid-20th century.
+The term "the builders" has been used to describe a similar cohort in Australia.